Q&A: Answers to Your Most Pressing Commerce Media Questions

 What are your predictions for future trends and developments in commerce media?

-While there’s still plenty of room for retailers to get into the commerce media game, the beauty of this channel is that it opens revenue opportunities to companies outside of the traditional retail space.
-Travel brands, ticketing sites, and publishers can get their piece of the pie by capitalizing on the first-party data and customer touchpoints they already own.
-However, to be successful as true “media partners,” retailers and publishers must work toward delivering the transparent campaign reporting and unique consumer insights that advertisers have come to expect.
+While there’s still plenty of room for retailers to get into the commerce media game, this channel also opens revenue opportunities to companies outside of the retail space.
+Travel brands, ticketing sites, and media companies can get their piece of the pie by capitalizing on the first-party data and customer touchpoints they already own.